Campo dei Fiori penthouse

 Availability Your dates are available

-You have already understood that here there's all the necessary for a pleasant stay: in fact, between the amenities, you can find washing machine, air conditioning, heating system, wi fi connection, and fan, so whatever you need it is at your disposal at any time.
-Everything is also at your fingertips outside the apartment: the marvelous Vicolo delle Palle alley is surrounded by restaurants, supermarkets and cafees, and within easy walking distance you can reach Piazza Navona, Castel Sant'Angelo, St. Peter's Basilica, Campo de' Fiori, Piazza Farnese, Pantheon and Spanish Steps.
+Between the amenities, you can find a washing machine, the air conditioning, the heating system, the wi fi connection, and fan.
+Everything is also at your fingertips outside the apartment: the marvelous Vicolo delle Palle alley is surrounded by restaurants, supermarkets and bars; within easy walking distance you can reach Piazza Navona, Castel Sant'Angelo, St. Peter's Basilica, Campo de' Fiori, Piazza Farnese, Pantheon and Spanish Steps.

 |Size||Sleeps up to 4, 2 bedrooms|